Niki-Tester/battle-dice/README.md

         -   As a first time visitor, I want to be able to understand the rules of the game.

-        -   As a fist time visitor, I want to play the game.
+        -   As a first time visitor, I want to play the game.

     -   #### Returning Visitor Goals
         -   As a returning visitor, I want to be able to play a different character.